 James (Jimmy) Burg practises with the firm's Advocacy and Environmental Law Groups.
 His practice covers British Columbia, Alberta, and federal matters, and he works regularly out of the Vancouver and Calgary offices.
 On the Advocacy side, Jimmy enjoys a general litigation practice encompassing a broad range of civil and contractual disputes, corporate commercial litigation, real estate, construction, professional liability, arbitration, and public law matters.

-Complementing his broader litigation practice, Jimmy is building a specialized expertise in natural resources, energy, and regulatory matters.
+Complementing his broader litigation practice, Jimmy is building experience in natural resources, energy, and regulatory matters.
 His recent work includes:

 - Regulatory matters in renewables, clean energy technology, and hydrogen

 - Strategic advice and representation to mining companies